Peter Wyngarde: Personal life

 In old age, Wyngarde answered questions about what he liked best.
 He said his favourite book was Brideshead Revisited, his favourite film The Thief of Baghdad (the Alexander Korda one) his favourite poet W. H. Auden, his favourite television shows Inspector Montalbano, Seinfeld, and True Crime, his favourite colour azure blue, his favourite drink paw paw juice, and his favourite animal the panther.
 The person he most admired was Luchino Visconti.
 The sports he most enjoyed were fencing, tennis, pistol target shooting, and clay pigeon shooting.
 When asked what had been the best moment in his acting career, he replied "When the director of the famous Old Vic asked me to do a season there."

-In 2012, Wyngarde was found to be suffering from emphysema and coronary heart disease.
+In 2012, Wyngarde was found to be suffering from emphysema and coronary artery disease.
 As a result, he had a triple coronary artery bypass at the Chelsea and Westminster Hospital.

-Wyngarde was a close friend of the singer Morrissey.
+Wyngarde was a friend of the singer Morrissey.
 When asked in 2021 "What deceased personal friend do you miss the most?", Morrissey's answer was "Victoria Wood or Peter Wyngarde."
-In his Autobiography (2013), he wrote about visiting Wyngarde's flat in Earls Terrace:
+In his Autobiography (2013), Morrissey wrote about visiting Wyngarde's flat in Earls Terrace:

 It's an Edwardian warren of clerical ferocity – a tornado of books and papers and swelling pyramids of typescripts, half-finished, half-begun.
 His voice is still of great clarity and sound, his eyes unchanged since that period known as his prime.
 But he is no longer on stage or television.
-Film generally tells us that people of Peter’s age don’t actually exist, or, if they do, they are hopelessly infirm and in the way of the main storyline.
+Film generally tells us that people of Peter's age don’t actually exist, or, if they do, they are hopelessly infirm and in the way of the main storyline.
 He sits before me as one who knew his duty and did it, beyond all praise, alive in the cinema of the mind.